horte/ducksboard-pull-converter/README.md

 ```

+## How to use?

 Takes to 2 params

-url: the url to where the json exists
+url: the url to where the json exists (url-encode if needed)

 jsonpath: the jsonpath for the value to extract (see https://github.com/jayway/JsonPath)